adamws/kicad-kbplacer/README.md

 ```

 When installed this way, it **can't** be launched from KiCad as KiCad plugin.
-This option exist for usage via command line interface.
+This option exist for usage via command line interface or for integrating with
+another tools.

 Command line interface provides more options but generally it is recommended for
 more advanced users.
 For example it allows to create PCBs without schematic,
 which is non-typical KiCad workflow.
-For more see [How to use from CLI or from another scripts](#how-to-use-from-cli-or-another-scripts) section.
+For details see [Use from CLI or from another tools](#how-to-use-from-cli-or-another-tools) section.

 > [!IMPORTANT]
 > Most of the `kbplacer` python package functionalities depends on `pcbnew` package